 What Is An Excess Payment?

-An excess payment is a fixed amount that you have to pay when making a claim, if the accident is your fault.
+An excess payment is a fixed amount that you have to pay when making a claim.
 Think of it as a type of deposit you contribute to the cost of getting your car repaired, and your insurer will pay the remaining amount.

 For example, if the cost to repair damage to your car comes to $2500 and your excess is $500 then you pay the $500 and the insurer pays the remaining $2000.